Nivalyx/osu-wiki/wiki/Tournaments/CIC/2021/en.md

    - Most points obtained.
    - Winner of the Tiebreaker.
    - Player(s) who Win By Default.
-   - Whether there are player(s) who got disqualified during the match.
+   - Whether there are players who are disqualified from the tournament.
 7. Two players who placed on top of their respective groups' rankings based on the criteria listed above will advance to the knock-out stage.

 ### Knock-Out Stage Rules